 The community paramedicine pilot projects have demonstrated that specially trained paramedics can provide services beyond their traditional and current statutory scope of practice in California.
 No adverse outcome is attributable to any of these pilot projects.
-These projects are enhancing patients' well-being, improving the integration and efficiency of health services in the community, and decreasing health care costs by reducing ambulance transports, ED visits, and hospital readmissions.
-The majority of savings achieved by these pilots accrue to Medicare and hospitals serving Medicare patients and to the Medi-Cal program and providers that serve Medi-Cal beneficiaries.
+These projects are enhancing patients' well-being, improving the integration and efficiency of health services in the community, and reducing ambulance transports, ED visits, and hospital readmissions.
+The majority of potential savings associated with these pilots would accrue to Medicare and Medi-Cal and to hospitals serving Medicare and Medi-Cal patients.

 Specifically, the sites testing the seven concepts have demonstrated the following.

-- All five projects decreased hospital readmissions within 30 days of discharge for at least one of the diagnoses targeted.
-The only site that did not achieve 30-day readmission rates for all targeted diagnoses that were at least as good as the partner hospital's historical readmission rate provided only telephone calls to most patients.
-In contrast, the other four post-discharge projects provided one or more home visits to all patients. - Improved patients' knowledge of their medications and their ability to take medications as prescribed by their physicians. - Achieved savings for payers (primarily Medicare and Medi-Cal) and hospitals due to reductions in readmissions within 30 days of discharge.
-Participating hospitals realized additional savings by lowering their risk of being penalized by Medicare for excess readmissions.
+- All five post-discharge projects decreased hospital readmissions within 30 days of discharge for at least one of the diagnoses targeted.
+Butte's heart failure patients were the only group of patients whose 30-day readmission rate exceeded the partner hospital's historical all-cause readmission rate.
+The difference may have been due to differences in protocols.
+Prior to November 2017, Butte's project did not provide home visits to all patients, whereas all patients enrolled in the other four post-discharge projects received at least one home visit.
+In November 2017, Butte changed its protocol to provide every patient with at least one home visit. - The projects improved patients' knowledge of their medications and their ability to take medications as prescribed by their physicians. - The projects avoided potential costs for payers (primarily Medicare and Medi-Cal) and hospitals due to reductions in readmissions within 30 days of discharge.
+Participating hospitals also reduced their risk of incurring Medicare penalties for excessive readmissions.

-- These projects achieved substantial reductions in the number of 911 calls, ambulance transports, and ED visits among enrolled patients. - Community paramedics assisted patients in obtaining housing and other nonemergency services that address the physical, psychological, and social needs that led to their frequent EMS use. - Both projects achieved savings for payers by reducing 911 calls, ambulance transports, and ED visits.
-San Diego's project also decreased the amount of uncompensated care furnished by ambulance providers and hospitals because 46% of the patients it enrolled were uninsured.
+- These projects achieved substantial reductions in the number of 911 calls, ambulance transports, and ED visits among enrolled patients. - Community paramedics assisted patients in obtaining housing and other nonemergency services that address the physical, psychological, and social needs that led to their frequent EMS use. - Both projects avoided potential costs for payers by reducing 911 calls, ambulance transports, and ED visits.
+San Diego's project also potentially decreased the amount of uncompensated care furnished by ambulance providers and hospitals because 43% of the patients it enrolled were uninsured.